ajosav/blinqpay/README.md

 }

 ```
-The process method will contain the execution statement for the processor.
+The `process` method will contain the execution statement for the processor.
 > [!IMPORTANT]
-> When processors are generated with the artisan command, you need to ensure that a processor with the slug of the generated processor class exists in the `payment_processors` table.
+> When processors are generated with the Artisan command, you need to ensure that a processor with the slug of the generated processor class exists in the `payment_processors` table.
 For the above payment processor, there should be a record with slug `test-payment-processor`.
 >
 > It is advised to use the [Creating processors with blinqpay facades](#creating-processors-with-blinq-facades)